rupali317/results-summary-component-main/README.md

 ### What I learned

 - ```linear-gradient``` works on background and not background-color since the latter expects a solid color.
 - While using description list would gave been more appropriate instead of unordered list, the former can cause accessibility issues.
-For instance, when I used description list annd used VoiceOver, it declared 8 items instead of 4 items under the summary.
+For instance, when I used description list and used VoiceOver, it declared 8 items instead of 4 items under the summary.
 Therefore, I reverted back to using unordered list.
 TBD

 ### Continued development